chrstsrs/nextchoice/README.md

-# NextChoice:  A Tiny Django + Clustering Demo
+# NextChoice:  A Django + Clustering

 Goal: show machine learning (unsupervised clustering) in a minimal Django app that recommends the next most relevant choice given a few user-selected tags.